jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 Okay.
 I am not going to get up here and tell you state is awesome.
 I like state.
 I am not a functional whatever guy, whatever.
 I am going to say instead: I did this, and it sucked.
 I did years and years:
-C++, you know, He-Man, stateful programming.
+C++, He-Man, stateful programming.
 It is really not fun.
 It is not good.
 It is never simple.

 Having state in your program is never simple, because it has a fundamental complecting that goes on in its artifacts.
 It complects